How should square feet be calculated for a wipe sample measuring 2'x2"?

 Prepare for the New Jersey Lead Inspector/Risk Assessor Exam.
 Study with comprehensive flashcards and multiple-choice questions, each with detailed hints and explanations.
 Get ready to excel!

-To determine the square footage of a wipe sample that measures 2 feet by 2 feet, you need to calculate the area by multiplying the length and width of the sample.
-In this case, 2 feet multiplied by 2 feet results in an area of 4 square feet.
+To find the square feet measurement for a wipe sample that is 2 feet by 2 feet, you need to calculate the area by multiplying the length by the width.
+In this case, the calculation would be 2 feet multiplied by 2 feet, resulting in an area of 4 square feet.

 Subscribe